LRE323/monthly-expenses-tracker/README.md

 * Sorting the expenses by date

-### MainActivity
+### Home Screen

-MainActivity displays the following items:
+This activity displays the following items:

 * The total sum of all the saved expenses
 * A RecyclerView list of all the saved expenses along with relevant information such as expense name, amount, and date.